gradjitta/Continuous-Control/Report.md

-The following is the alrorithm used from the paper https://arxiv.org/pdf/1509.02971.pdf
+The following is the algorithm used from the paper https://arxiv.org/pdf/1509.02971.pdf